Fresno State Transportation Institute

 Project's Start date: December, 2022

-Abstract: The San Joaquin Valley (SJV) Electric Tractor Development & Demonstration project is aimed at the analysis and demonstration of the potential benefits of utilizing the advanced technology of electric tractors and trucks in agricultural application as an alternative to their diesel-powered counterparts.
-Fresno State Transportation Institute (FSTI) collaborated as the third-party data analyst with Project Clean Air, Humming Bird EV (HBEV) and Moonlight Companies to implement the SJV Electric Tractor Development & Demonstration for the California Air Resources Board (ARB) Off-Road Advanced Technology Demonstration Projects program.
+Abstract: The San Joaquin Valley (SJV) Electric Tractor Development & Demonstration project aims to analyze and demonstrate the potential benefits of utilizing the advanced technology of electric tractors and trucks in agricultural applications as an alternative to their diesel-powered counterparts.
+Fresno State Transportation Institute (FSTI) collaborated as the third-party data analyst with Project Clean Air, Humming Bird EV (HBEV), and Moonlight Companies to implement the SJV Electric Tractor Development & Demonstration for the California Air Resources Board (ARB) Off-Road Advanced Technology Demonstration Projects program.
+The contribution of FSTI in the project can be summarized in the following tasks: Providing a baseline report for current tractor fleet use and energy use at Moonlight Companies, Working directly with HBEV, the original equipment manufacturer, Moonlight Companies, the leading demonstration site, and other demonstration sites to collect necessary data for final analysis, Preparing a comprehensive plan for the collection of data in compliance with California ARB’s requirements, Designing data collection tools (i.e. surveys and logs) to collect and capture all required data, Assigning personnel to conduct field studies to observe use, operations, fueling process, and continuously efficiencies of the electric tractor versus the conventional fueled tractors, Working with Project Clean Air to provide data for quarterly and final reports.

 PI's Background: Dr. Aly Tawfik